Term Insurance in UAE – Need for comparison

 While there are risks of a person developing critical illness at an early age, the chances of getting critically ill become higher as the person becomes older.

-Plans in India have a very limited scope of critical illness and they usually cover up to age 60.
+Plans in India have an insufficient scope of critical illness cover, and they usually cover up to age 60.

 3. Critical illness cover up to $1,250,000